polterguy/polterguy.github.io/plugins/magic.data.common/index.md

 title: magic.data.common
 ---

-The magic.data.commonproject is the generic data adapter, that transform dynamically from a lambda node structure into SQL, and polymorphistically invokes your specialised data adapter, resulting in SQL statements executed towards your database type of choice.
+This project is the generic data adapter, that transform dynamically from a lambda node structure into SQL, and polymorphistically invokes your specialised data adapter, resulting in SQL statements executed towards your database type of choice.
 In addition, it contains helper slots to give you more _"raw"_ database access, in addition to slots helping you to open database connections,